Australian Survivor season 6: Future appearances

 Outside of Survivor, David Genat competed on the fifth season of The Celebrity Apprentice Australia with Janine Allis appearing on the series as an advisor.
 In 2021, Steven Bradbury competed on Celebrity Holey Moley.
 Luke Toki competed on Big Brother VIP which he won.
 In 2022, Pia Miranda competed on the fourth season of The Masked Singer.
 Also in 2022, John Eastoe competed on The Challenge: Australia.
+In 2025, Genat competed on the second season of the American reality show Deal or No Deal Island.